Alexander Valley AVA: Geography and climate

 The Alexander Valley covers a broad expanse of land east of the Russian River consisting of the watershed that runs southeast from the Mendocino County line down to the boundaries of the Chalk Hill AVA.
-The area is sheltered from the influence of the nearby Pacific Oceans by the low-lying hills northeast of Healdsburg.
+The area is sheltered from the influence of the nearby Pacific Ocean by the low-lying hills northeast of Healdsburg.
 The dominant vineyard soil of the region is alluvial.
 During the day, the Alexander Valley is one of the warmest areas in Northern California but at night experiences a wide diurnal temperature variation that offers cool climate conditions.
 The region's proximity to the Russian River serves a source for early morning fog that covers the lower vineyard areas until it is burned off by the morning sun.

+In addition, the Group B area has an average annual rainfall of 25–50 in, temperature of 58–60 F, and a frost-free season of 240-270 days.
+The Russian-River viticultural area to the south has an average annual rainfall of 25–45 in, temperature of 54–80 F, and a frost-free season of 240-260 days.
+Moreover, the surrounding uplands have an average annual rainfall of 30–70 in, temperature of 54–58 F, and a frost-free season of 230-270 days.
+Further, temperature comparison data indicate the area is warmer than the Russian River Valley viticultural area and cooler thin the Guenoc viticultural area to the north.
+Under the climatic region concept developed by Amerine and Winkler, the Group B area is classified as Region 3 and the Russian River Valley viticultural area as Region 2.
+The USDA plant hardiness zone range is from 9a to 10a.